csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 In my day-to-day work, there’s a lot of competitor analysis.
-Either to present to the client themselves, to see where they sit among their contemporaries, or me to use in my pitching process—competition is a great motivator!
+Either to present to the client themselves, to see where they sit among their contemporaries, or me to use in my pitching process — competition is a great motivator!

 The problem is, there aren’t many clear and simple ways to do it, especially not in a way that can be distilled into a single, simple value that clients can